Community Street Parties, The Queens Platinum Jubilee and The Big Jubilee Lunch

-Organising a street party for this occasion and for other local events is now much easier thanks to the introduction of a new single form.
+Organising a street party is now much easier thanks to the introduction of a new single form.
 This simple and easy-to-use form can only be used for small scale community events, street parties and fetes, events that are organised by and for residents in one or two small streets.

 Preparing for your street party